geek-cookbook/geek-cookbook/manuscript/recipes/mealie.md

 ---
+title: Mealie recipe manager on Docker
-description: A tasty tool to manage your meals and shopping list
+description: A tasty tool to manage your meals and shopping list, on Docker swarm
 ---

 # Mealie